tabishmahfuz1/cims-documentation/README.md

 There will also be a task list in each room which can be used to track progress, like syllabus for classrooms.

+**NOTE:** *An additional step is now added to automatically extract labels from the attached documents.
+This was suggested by Sarfaraz Sir*

 ## Architecture

 ![Architecture Diagram](/ArchitectureDiagram.png)